ondeowl/RCPNT-FM/readme.md

 Frequency Modulation Algorithm :
 ----

-Based on John Chowning old but fundamental paper "The Synthesis of Complex Audio Spectra by Means of Frequency Modulation"
+Based on John Chowning's old but fundamental paper "The Synthesis of Complex Audio Spectra by Means of Frequency Modulation"